What are healthy carbohydrates for a diabetic?

 If you were to follow a truly low carb diet, you would exclude beans and legumes.

-BUT, a lot of the research shows that the soluble fiber in beans and legumes provide some great health benefits, they have a low glycemic index and are considered slow carbs, so for most people, it's okay to eat the lower carb bean and legume options in moderation (1/4 cup per serve).
+BUT, there is research to show that the soluble fiber in beans and legumes provide some great health benefits.
+They have a low glycemic index and are considered slow carbs, so for most people, it's okay to eat the lower carb bean and legume options in moderation (1/4 cup per serve).

 Where Does That Leave Us So Far?